L3DEVIL/VphonegagaInject/README.md

 ### I'm getting an error `Unsigned short value out of range: 65536` if I compile

 The method index can't fit into an unsigned 16-bit value, means you have too many methods in the smali due to the limit 65535.
 Place your code on other classes, such as smali_classes2 instead.
 This work for Android 5 (Lollipop) and above only.
-Many thanks Andnix for the tip

 ### I'm getting strange issues on Android Studio or Gradle